California State University,

 both of these files are MS Word documents in .doc format.
 They are

 not finished texts; you might find some typos.
+The published versions are listed above.

 - California Classical Association